Preferred admissions

 - SI 110: Introduction to Information Studies

-- While this course is not a required prerequisite for admission, students are encouraged to take it before joining the BSI program because it serves as a good introduction to information science and to UMSI.
+- While this course is not a required prerequisite for admission, you are encouraged to take it before joining the BSI program because it serves as a good introduction to information science and to UMSI.
 Students who don’t take SI 110 before enrolling will instead complete it in their first semester of the BSI program.

 - SI 110 meets the U-M LSA Social Science distribution requirement.